The Baire closure and its logic: New completeness results for

 In this section we derive new completeness results for $\sf S5$ and its extensions using our new semantics of Baire algebras.
 We start by recalling that a map $h \colon A\to B$ between two closure algebras $(A,\C_A)$ and $(B,\C_B)$ is a {\em homomorphism of closure algebras} if $h$ is a homomorphism of Boolean algebras and $h (\C_A a) = \C_B h(a)$ for each $a\in A$.
 We say that $h$ is an {\em embedding} if it is injective, and that $h$ is an {\em isomorphism} if it is bijective.

 Recall that if $X$ and $Y$ are topological spaces and $f\colon X\to Y$, then $f$ is {\em continuous} if $f^{-1}(B)$ is open whenever $B\subseteq Y $ is open, {\em open} if $f(A)$ is open whenever $A\subseteq X$ is open, and an {\em interior map} if it is both continuous and open.
 It is well known (see, e.g., \cite[p.~99]{RS63}) that if $f:X\to Y$ is an interior map, then $f^{-1}:\Kur(Y)\to\Kur(X)$ is a homomorphism of closure algebras.
 Moreover, if $f$ is surjective, then $f^{-1}$ is an embedding.
 To obtain analogous results for Baire algebras, it is sufficient to work with partial maps.
-Below, recall that $[A]$ denotes the equivalence class of $A$ modulo the meager sets.
+We remind the reader that $[A]$ denotes the equivalence class of $A$ modulo the meager sets.